nvtkaszpir/quake-logo-wall-light/README.md

 nice ambient light, which can be further modified to your needs.

 > [!IMPORTANT]
-> **PLEASE READ CAREFULLY INSTRUCTIONS BEFORE DOING ANYYTHING**
+> **PLEASE READ CAREFULLY INSTRUCTIONS BEFORE DOING ANYTHING**
+>
+> Also reading it again the next day really helps :)
+> Moreover reading WLED project documentation provides massive amount of
+> extra details.
+>

-It is very important to read the doc before buying anything.
+> It is important to read the doc before buying anything.

+`...huh over 6h of writing docs...`

 > [!CAUTION]
-> This is still work in progress (as documentation)
+> This is still work in progress (as documentation).
 > Some files are missing such as distance pegs and hanging mount point.

 ![quake logo light](images/preview_small_light-fs8.png)